 Your aim is to find the one that truly resonates with your target audience.
 It’s not uncommon to go through 20 or even 30 headline variations before you find the best one.

-2. Use Keywords Naturally: Using your focus keyword in your headline, especially in the beginning of it, is great for SEO.
+2. Use Keywords Naturally: Using your focus keyword in your headline, especially in the beginning of it, is great for on-page optimization.
 However, the last thing you want to do is sound forced.
 Try to weave in your keyword in the headline in a way that gives meaning to it, instead of making it sound robotic.
 The same goes for the URL structure, be sure that it’s close to the page title and has the focus keyword in it.

 Rule #4: Aim for Better Content Readability